-IT CAN BE VERY SIMPLE TO RECEIVE!
+IT CAN BE VERY SIMPLE TO DECODE!

 Images can be received by merely holding your radio next to your smartphone ...

 Black Cat Systems' CQ SSTV for the iPhone